addr/100apps/README.md

 * [Day 18](day18) - Hacking with Swift eighteenth project.
 Shows how to use AppDelegate to set an app-wide option (in this case, an ad).
 Also includes a breakpoint, with a few other Xcode debugging techniques.

 * [Day 19](day19) - Hacking with Swift nineteenth project.
 Just one MKMapView with a few pins dropped.
 Each pin has a title and information button that shows an alert with more information about the pinned city.

+* [Day 20](day20) - A SpriteKit game that launches fireworks in a few patterns.
+The player selects fireworks of the same color, then shakes the device to 'explode' the fireworks and add to the player's score.
+Selecting more fireworks of the same color yields a higher score.

 # App Ideas